harripd/burstH2MM/docs/source/AccessResult.rst

 #.
 BIC: the Bayes Information Criterion
     - Based on the likelihood of the model over all possible paths through the data, usually found to always improve with more states, and therefore less usefull
 #.
-ICL: The integrated Complete Likelihood
+ICL: the Integrated Complete Likelihood
-    - Based on the likelihood of the most likely path through the data for the model given the data, usually found to be minimized for the ideal model
+   - Based on the likelihood of the most likely state path through the data.
+Usually is minimized for the ideal state-model, and therefore the prefered statistical discriminator to use.

 In both cases, the smaller the better.
 Since these are computed for each optimized model, each |H2MM_result| object (index of |H2MM_list|), has an attribute to get this value.